 Another significant challenge to overcome in the establishment of a successful apprenticeship framework is garnering increased employer participation in apprenticeship programs (i.e., the "employer demand" side of the labor market).
 As discussed in the U.S. Department of Commerce report, The Benefits and Costs of Apprenticeship: A Business Perspective, apprenticeships have gained prominence as a proven training model for workers, yet they have not necessarily been an "easy sell" for businesses.
 Many employers, especially small businesses, are concerned about the return on investment for developing apprenticeship programs.
-They are wary of the costs associated with sponsoring an apprentice to become productive.
+They are wary of the costs associated with sponsoring an apprenticeship program, such as management fees, wages, and tuition, relative to the time it takes for an apprentice to become productive.
 Further, businesses express concern that there is no guarantee that these trained workers will stay on after such an investment in them is made.
 Despite clear pay off from apprenticeships, companies tend to give secondary attention to apprenticeships rather than embracing it as their first option for talent development.